Sheila Jackson Lee, U.S. House member for nearly 30 years, dies - UPI.com

 The makeup of the U.S. House is 220 Republicans and 212 Democrats, with three vacancies.

-Jackson Lee was born on January 12, 1950, in Queens, New York.
+Sheila Jackson was born on Jan.
+12, 1950, in Queens, New York.
 She earned a Bachelor of Arts degree from Yale University in 1972 and a Juris Doctor from the University of Virginia School of Law in 1975.